|Battery Capacity Kerfuffle

 What disturbs me most about the entire kerfuffle is that, even if the Phoenix complaints were entirely true, to buy a Leaf customers have to sign a four page disclaimer which includes this specific paragraph [my boldface]:

 - Gradual loss of battery capacity.
 Like all lithium ion batteries, the 2012 LEAF battery will experience a reduction in the amount of electricity or charge it can hold over time, resulting in a reduction in the vehicle’s range.
 This is normal and expected.
 The rate of reduction cannot be assured, however, the battery is expected to maintain approximately 80% of its initial capacity after 5 years of normal operation and recommended care, but this is not guaranteed.
 This number may be higher or lower depending upon usage and care.
 Factors that will affect and may hasten the rate of capacity loss include, but are not limited to: exposure to very high ambient temperatures for extended periods of time, driving habits, vehicle usage, and charging habits (Quick Charging the vehicle more than once per day).

-On a more encouraging note, Nissan itself recently posted a video of an interview with Chelsea Sexton and Andy Palmer.
-The first topic discussed was the AZ capacity issue, and Andy reiterated that the capacity loss in those owners’ vehicles falls within normal specifications according to usage and environment.
-Nonetheless, to stand by its customers, the company is meeting with those owners individually to assure their satisfaction.
-He also clarified the specifications themselves by repeating that Nissan projects 80% capacity after 5 years, and 70% after 10 years, with proper use, care, driving, and charging habits.
-Those benchmarks indicate that the capacity loss is faster at first, then slows down over time, and thus show a curve when plotted on a graph.
+- The automaker then posted a video of an interview with Chelsea Sexton and Andy Palmer.
+The first topic discussed was the AZ capacity issue.
+Palmer reiterated that the capacity loss in those owners’ vehicles fell within normal specifications according to usage and environment, but to stand by its customers, Nissan would be meeting with those owners individually to assure their satisfaction.